csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 OMPI_CXXFLAGS='' OMPI_CXX='nvc -mp=gpu -gpu=cc80'
 ```

-* Alternatively, one could separate HIP/OpenMP and MPI code in different compilation units compiled with `mpicxx` and `hipcc` or `nvc`
+* Alternatively, one could separate HIP/OpenMP and MPI code in different compilation units compiled with `mpicxx` and `hipcc`/`nvc`
     * Link object files in a separate step using `mpicxx` or `hipcc`/`nvc`